MARTIN HUTCHINGS QC

 - Compulsory Purchase – advising on compensation levels relating to HS2.

 - Property related professional negligence – valuers, surveyors and solicitors.

-Martin’s recent cases of note include:
+Martin’s recent cases of particular note include:

 - Property-related insolvency – acting for a foreign property owner in dispute with a liquidator as to the ownership of valuable residential properties in London.